playcanvas/developer.playcanvas.com/docs/user-manual/assets/models/units.md

 ### Blender

-To get ensure units are exported correctly from Blender, check that Scene Properties unit system is set to metric and that scale is set to 1.0:
+To ensure units are exported correctly from Blender, check that Scene Properties unit system is set to metric and that scale is set to 1.0:

 ![Blender units](/img/user-manual/assets/models/units/blender-units.png)